 Established in 1994, the Unitas Distinguished Alumni/ae Awards bear witness to the faith and perseverance of living Union alumni/ae who exemplify the Seminary’s academic breadth, its diversity and inclusiveness, and the range of vocations its graduates follow.

-The 2017 Unitas Award ceremony will take place on October 6th.
+The 2017 Unitas Award ceremony took place on October 6th.
+Watch highlights below:

 2017 Unitas Distinguished Alumni/ae Awardees